JoelBeau/DATA3402-Kaggle-Final-Project/README.md

 - Logistic Regression (baseline)
 - Random Forest (primary model)

-My best model (according to Kaggle's scoring metric of AUC)  —  a basic tuned Random Forest Classifier using RandomSearchCV, achieved a **validation accuracy of 81%**, with the best **AUC of 0.7885**.
-These results represent a solid baseline and demonstrate the importance of preprocessing and class imbalance strategies.
+My best-performing model, a tuned Random Forest Classifier optimized with `RandomizedSearchCV`, achieved a **validation accuracy of 81%** and an **AUC score of 0.7885**, closely aligning with the **Kaggle leaderboard’s top score of 0.79429**.
+This indicates that the model performed competitively relative to other submissions.

 ---